WallCaster/WallCaster/doc/management-report.md

 - Sprint ends on 18/04/2023.
 - Schedule a discussion with Romain LEFEUVRE (romain.lefeuvre@inria.fr) regarding the readme and the setup of Raspberry Pi.

-### 18/04/2023 with Hélène FEUILLATRE, Zoltan MIKLOS, Benoît COMBEMALE
+### 18/04/2023 with Hélène FEUILLATRE, Zoltan MIKLOS, Benoît COMBEMALE and Romain LEFEUVRE

 - Be careful, we must have a demonstration of the final product during the oral presentation (within 15 minutes).
 - We can have a small video just in case (demo effect about the NSFW filter for example).